Deep-Reasoning-Labs/simple_workspace_contextualizer/README.md

 Behavior:

-- if `--force` points to a directory, that subtree is traversed even if it is ignored
+- If `--force` points to a directory, that subtree is traversed even if it is ignored
-- if `--force` points to a file, that file is allowed through even if it is ignored
+- If --force points to a file, that file is traversed and can appear even if one of its parent directories would normally be skipped.
-- `--ignore` still has higher practical priority for exclusion behavior during output filtering

 ## `.swc_args`